Energinet-DataHub/ARCHIVED-geh-market-roles/source/business-workflow/source/Energinet.DataHub.MarketData.ApplyDBMigrationsApp/README.md

 The tool can be run manually on any SQL server database using the following command:

-`Energinet.DataHub.MarketData.ApplyDBMigrationsApp.exe <connection string>`
+Energinet.DataHub.MarketData.ApplyDBMigrationsApp.exe <connection string>

-`<connection string>` must be replaced with the correct connection string for the database, possibly encapsulated with `"`
+<connection string> must be replaced with the correct connection string for the database, possibly encapsulated with "

-If seed data or test data should also be applied, add the relevant of these arguments: `includeSeedData`, `includeTestData`.

-It's possible to do a dry run with the parameter `dryRun`.
-All scripts will be run inside a transaction that will be rolled back afterwards.

 ## Adding a new script to be synced to SQL servers on deploy

-When a new script should be added to the tracked updates, a new .sql file should be added to the Scripts\{Type} folder.
-Where type can be Model/Seed/Test.
-It should be named with date and time (yyyyMMddHHmm) as prefix and a descriptive file name, ie.: `202012312359 Add MeteringPoint model.sql`.
+When a new script should be added to the tracked updates, a new .sql file should be added to the Scripts folder using the next available number.

-## Script executing order

-Scripts are executed in order defined by the date and time prefix.
-If scripts with the same date and time prefix exists, those of type Model will be run before Seed and then Test.
+So if the folder already contains the following scripts:

+* Script0001 - Some subject.sql
+* Script0002 - Other subject.sql
+* Script0003 - Yet another subject.sql

+Then the new file should be prefixed "Script0004" and contain the TSQL to execute the update.

 ## Warning

 Don't modify scripts that might already have been deployed somewhere.
 They will not be executed again and the system will not be updated.

 As a rule of thumb you should not modify a script after the branch in question has been made public.